-- Is HD stock a buy or sell?
+- Is Home Depot stock a buy or sell?

 - Other common questions

-Buy The Home Depot shares from these brokeragesCompare special offers, low fees and a wide range of types of investments among top trading platforms.
+Buy Home Depot stocks from these online trading platformsCompare special offers, low fees and a wide range of investment options among top trading platforms.

-Is it a good time to buy The Home Depot stock?
+Is it a good time to buy Home Depot stock?

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

-The Home Depot's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 25x.
-In other words, The Home Depot shares trade at around 25x recent earnings.
+Home Depot's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 18x.
+In other words, Home Depot shares trade at around 18x recent earnings.

 That's relatively low compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
 The low P/E ratio could mean that investors are pessimistic about the outlook for the shares or simply that they're under-valued.

-The Home Depot's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.1024.
+Home Depot's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.7224.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

-The Home Depot's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $25.7 billion.
+Home Depot's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $26.7 billion.

 TTM: trailing 12 months